 In the months following, we have begun to identify funding for what we believe to be a vitally important undertaking: namely the identification, digitisation and cataloguing of Scotlands rich history of jazz.
 We have taken the first modest steps in capturing the stories of some of the music’s pioneers in a bid to preserve their experiences for coming generations of musicians and fans alike.
 Examples of these filmed interviews are available on this blog.

 Our aim, support permitting, is to document through interviews, text, photography and audio, the breadth of Scotland’s long and active relationship with jazz and to present the stories of those who served to create the foundations on which the current scene is built.
 This site has been established to initially present a small sample of materials already originated or collected by the team and to raise awareness and support for the project as it takes shape and gathers momentum.

-We operate a strict ‘take-down’ policy and, therefore, if you believe that any site-content represents a violation of copyright please make us aware by email and it will be removed forthwith.
+We operate a strict ‘take-down’ policy and, therefore, if you believe that any site-content represents a violation of copyright please make us aware via the website contact form and it will be removed forthwith.
 If you have materials that might be of interest to the archive team, we would be delighted to hear from you.

 Please follow us on FaceBook, Twitter and Instagram to keep up to date with developments.